Saturday, November 6, 2021

 Elton said the song is about when he and Bernie felt they were spending too much time together and getting on each other's nerves.
 "The pressure blows up in your face," Bernie said.
 "There was a time where you really couldn't turn on a radio, turn on the TV, walk down the street, or look at the Billboard...without hearing any reference of Elton John."

-Both writers were skeptical, but once they were on board with the idea, they believed they should tell stories accessible to people.
+Both writers were skeptical, but once they were on board, they believed they should tell stories accessible to people.
 Taupin knew the concept album had to begin with the pair's first transatlantic crossing, which led to Elton's famous performances at The Troubadour.
 "Obviously the kickoff had to be our arrival in Los Angeles in the fall of 1970," said Bernie.

 The Captain and the Kid reached #6 in the U.K. and features the title song, a continuation of the song "Captain Fantastic And The Brown Dirt Cowboy."